pkardas/notes/books/clean-agile.md

 4. [Optional] Whom do you want to thank?

 No discussion.
 No Posturing.
 No deep explanations.
 No complaints.
 Everybody gets 30 seconds to answer those 3 questions.

+## Chapter 5: Technical Practices

+Without TDD, Refactoring, Simple Design and Pari Programming, Agile becomes an ineffective flaccid shell of what it was intended to be.

+TEST-DRIVEN DEVELOPMENT.
+Every required behavior should be entered twice: once as a test, and then again as production code that makes the test pass.

+The 3 rules of TDD:

+1. Do not write any production code until you have first written a test that fails due to the lack of that code.
+2. Do not write more of a test that is sufficient to fail - and failing to compile counts as a failure.
+3. Do not write more production code that is sufficient to pass the currently failing test.

+The tests are a form of documentation that describe the system being tested.
+This documentation is written in a language that the programmers know fluently.
+It is utterly unambiguous, it is so formal it executes, and it cannot get out of sync with the application code.
+The test are the perfect kind of documentation for programmers: code.

+Remember that function that is hard to test after the fact?
+The function is hard to test because you did not design it to be easy to test.
+You wrote the code first, and you are now writing the tests as and afterthought.
+By writing the tests first, you will decouple the system in ways that you had never thought about before.
+The whole system will be testable, therefore, the whole system will be decoupled.

+REFACTORING.
+Refactoring is the practice of improving the structure of the code without altering the behavior, as defined by tests.
+In other words, we make changes to the names, the classes, the functions and the expressions without breaking any of the tests.

+Red/Green/Refactor:

+1. We create a test that fails.
+2. Then we make the test pass.
+3. Then we clean up the code.
+4. Return to step 1.

+The word Refactoring should never appear on a schedule.
+Refactoring is not the kind of activity that appears on a plan.
+We do not reserve time for refactoring.
+Refactoring is simply part of our minute-by-minute, hour-by-hour approach to writing software.

+Sometimes the requirements change is such a way that you realize the current design and architecture of the system is suboptimal, and you need to make a significant change to the structure of the system.
+Such changes are made within the Red/Green/Refactor cycle.
+We do not create a project specifically to change the design.
+We do not reserve time in the schedule for such large refactorings.
+Instead, we migrate the code one small step at a time, while continuing to add new features during normal Agile cycle.

+SIMPLE DESIGN.
+The practice of Simple Design is one of the goals of Refactoring.
+Simple Design is the practice of writing only the code that is required with a structure that keeps it simplest, smallest, and the most expressive.

+Rules of Simple Design:

+1. Pass all the tests.
+2. Reveal the intent - It should be easy to read and self-descriptive.
+This is where we apply many of the simpled and more cosmetic refactorings.
+We also split large functions into smaller, better-named functions.
+3. Remove duplication.
+4. Decrease elements - Once we have removed all the duplication, we should strive to decrease the number of structural elements, such as classes, functions, variables.

+The more complex the design, the greater the cognitive load placed on the programmers.
+That cognitive load is Design Weight.
+The greater the weight of that design, the more time and effort are required for the programmers to understand and manipulate the system.

+PAIR PROGRAMMING.
+Pairing is the act of two people working together on a single programming problem.
+Any configuration is fine (the same workspace, sharing the screen, keyboard, ping-pong, ...).
+We pair so that we behave like a team.
+When a member of a team goes down, the other team members cover the hole left by that member and keep making progress towards the goal. **Pairing is the best way, by far, to share knowledge between team members and prevent knowledge silos from forming.
+It is the best way to make sure that nobody on the team is indispensable.**

+The word "pair" implies that there are just 2 programmers involved in a pairing session.
+While this is typically true, it is not a rule.

+Generally, managers are pleased to see programmers collaborating and working together.
+It creates the impression that work is being done.

+**Never, ever, ever, ask for permission to pair.
+Or test.
+Or refactor.
+Or...
+You are the expert.
+You decide.**